earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/2018-02-05-intro-to-python-time-series-data-landing-page.md

 ## <i class="fa fa-pencil"></i> Homework Week 2

-### 1. Download Data

-{% include/data_subsets/course_earth_analytics/_data-colorado-flood.md %}

 ## Important - Data Organization

-Before you begin this lesson, be sure that you've downloaded the data for this week.
+After you have downloaded the data for this week, be sure that your directory is setup as specified below.

 If you are working on your computer, locally, you will need to **unzip** the zip file.
 When you do this, be sure that your directory